Office of the Chief Technology Officer (OCTO)

-John Crain and Dave Piscitello are the core of the OCTO-SSR team.
-The team strives to be trusted partners in multi-stakeholder, collaborative efforts to ensure the security, stability, and resiliency of the Internet's global identifier systems.
+This team strives to be trusted partners in multi-stakeholder, collaborative efforts to ensure the security, stability, and resiliency of the Internet's global identifier systems.
 They use a variety of avenues to address these concerns.
 There is a resource page for IS-SSR that provides more information on OCTO-SSR activities.

 - Prevention through threat awareness and preparedness, collaboration and information sharing.

 - Mitigation through information sharing and coordinated response